 EDUC-4 The City will choose the general public as the target audience and will provide education for general stormwater topics.
-Such topics may include pet waste, spill prevention/IDDE, fertilizer use, and wetlands.
+Such topics may include pet waste, spill prevention/IDDE, fertilizer use, wetlands, car washing(Puget Sound Infographics).
 Topics will be advertised in the City's monthly newsletter and on the City website.
-The City may also utilize its Facebook page to educate citizens on these topics.
-Annually EDUC-11 The City will work with the regional Dumpster Outreach Group who will analyze the data collected to determine the effectiveness of the campaign.
+The City may also utilize its Facebook page to educate citizens on these topics and may expand the program to include showing education on the front page of the City's website Monthly EDUC-11 The City will work with the regional Dumpster Outreach Group whose purpose is to ensure dumpster lids are being closed so as to minimize the transmittance of pollutants downstream.
+The group will analyze the data collected on the lid closing status to determine the effectiveness of the campaign.
 The evaluation will include benefits of the program as well as recommended revisions.
-Once a year, the City will do follow- up inspections of the dumpsters to determine the effectiveness of the campaign.
-By March 31, 2024
+Once a year, the City will do follow-up inspections of the dumpsters to determine the effectiveness of the campaign.
+Staff will drive to the dumpster locations to observe 1) whether lid is closed and 2) condition of posters/stickers related to the campaign Annually (Inspection of dumpsters) Final Assessment by March 31, 2024

-4.0 PUBLIC INVOLVEMENT AND PARTICIPATION PROGRAM
+5.0 PUBLIC INVOLVEMENT AND PARTICIPATION PROGRAM